DannyBoyNYC/session-9/readme.md

 export default Pirates
 ```

+The Pirates component matches one of two different routes depending on the full pathname.

 Note the use of params here. `:number` will be captured and stored in props as `match.params.number` in a `pirate` detail component.